Serving on a commission is a great way to provide input and discuss important issues with your fellow residents.

 Click on any of the committees below to learn more about them and how to get involved.

-- METRO Blue Line Extension Business Advisory Committee
+- Learn about the METRO Blue Line Extension Business Advisory Committee

 Applications for all commissions are accepted any time.
 Staff will contact you when an opening occurs where you have expressed an interest.